HrynyshynaSophia/app-angular/README.md

 ## Back-end

-To make project work correctly you need to tun back-end sever.
+To make project work correctly you need to run back-end sever.
 You can find it by this [link](https://github.com/HrynyshynaSophia/app-angular-server)

 ## Getting started